 The DC-3 is perhaps the most famous airplane in commercial aviation as it was the first airplane to make money for its operators.
 It was big enough to carry enough passengers (21) to make flights profitable.
 Due to its versatility, rugged reliability and economy, several hundred are still in service even today, nearly 70 years after it first flew.
 There is a common saying that "The only replacement for a DC-3 is another DC-3."

 This aircraft is currently undergoing a restoration.
 It is being disassembled so that it can be moved into the restoration hangar.
-The photo is as of March 26, 2013.
+These photos are as of July 9, 2013.